Last Updated: Sep 2, 2025

 With traffic booming, Tampa is finally adding a new airside terminal — its first in nearly two decades.
 The 16-gate Airside D will boost international capacity and improve passenger flow with expanded lounges, retail space, and state-of-the-art security processing.
 Completion is planned for 2028.
 The new Tampa International Airport Airside D Terminal will cost approximately $1.5 billion and cover around 600,000 square feet

-Nashville International Airport (BNA) – New Horizons Plan
+7. Nashville International Airport (BNA) – New Horizon Plan

-Nashville’s “New Horizons” expansion reflects Music City’s rapid rise.
-Its new Concourse D opens mid-2025 with five additional gates, local dining, outdoor terraces, and the airport’s first moving walkway.
-Upgrades to other concourses and baggage systems will follow through 2028.
+Nashville’s “New Horizon” expansion reflects Music City’s rapid rise.
+The new extension to Concourse D opened on July 8th 2025 with five additional gates, local dining an outdoor terrace, and the airport’s only moving walkway in the terminal right now.

 Fresh off its award-winning Harvey Milk Terminal 1, SFO is now revamping Terminal 3.
 The multi-phase project will modernize one of the airport’s busiest hubs, adding open spaces, upgraded gates, and new retail.
 The overhaul runs through 2029 and helps SFO compete as a top West Coast international gateway.